HISTORY OF TUBERCULOSIS

 The first genuine success in immunizing against tuberculosis was developed from attenuated bovine-strain tuberculosis by Albert Calmette and Camille Guérin in 1906.
 It was called "BCG" (Bacillus of Calmette and Guérin).
 The BCG vaccine was first used on humans in 1921 in France, but it was not until after World War II that BCG received widespread acceptance in the USA, Great Britain, and Germany.

-endemic disease of the urban poor.
+Tuberculosis, or "consumption" as it was commonly known, caused the most widespread public concern in the 19th and early 20th centuries as an endemic disease of the urban poor.
 In 1815, one in four deaths in England was of consumption; by 1918 one in six deaths in France were still caused by TB.
 In the 20th century, tuberculosis killed an estimated 100 million people.
 After the establishment in the 1880s that the disease was contagious, TB was made a notifiable disease in Britain; there were campaigns to stop spitting in public places, and the infected poor were pressured to enter sanatoria that resembled prisons; the sanatoria for the middle and upper

 the fresh air and labor in the sanatoria, even under the best conditions, 50% of those who entered were dead within five years (1916).